open-synergy/opnsynid-server-tools/base_copy_user_access/README.rst

 =====

 To use this module, you need to:
-    - Go to menu Settings > Users > Users
+    - Go to menu Settings > Users > Users & Companies
     - Select Users on the list of tree view
-    - Click "More" button on the top
+    - Click "Action" button on the top
     - Click "Copy User Access"
     - Select the user on the selection
     - Click "Copy"